How do I contact you?

 What inspires you to write and who are your influences?

-I have a wide variety of interests, including a love of music, history, genealogy, and spirituality.
-Themes of minimalism, pacifism, equality, love, pain, friendship, wandering, hippies, and Judaism run through my work.
-I write reflections on my life in the American South, in Oklahoma, and in California.
+I have a wide variety of interests that may spark a poem, including a love of music, history, genealogy, and spirituality.
+Following my curiosity by watching documentaries, reading obsessively about a topic, or deliberately seeking out new experiences can occasionally spark poetry.
+Themes of pacifism, equality, love, pain, friendship, wandering, hippies, and Judaism run through my work.
+I also write many poetic reflections sparked by powerful memories of my life in the American South, in Oklahoma, in California, and occasional memories of Germany.

 Why do you self-publish?